mikelyou/mikelyou.github.io/_posts/2020-01-02-hodgepodge.md

 Reference: [&rarr;简书](https://www.jianshu.com/p/6b54e2eb9ae2)

-By the way, I found another article, which proved irrelavent with my concern.
+By the way, I found another article, which proved irrelevant with my concern.
 It can make you write pure LaTeX document in `Plan Text`.
 The article [&rarr;知乎](https://zhuanlan.zhihu.com/p/35929936)

 ## Copyright statement